 Founded in 1867 by Jacob Ruppert…the brewery grew slowly, building by building, over a number of years.
 But it’s going to disappear a lot faster.

 The following photograph accompanied the story.
 It reads: “Scaffolding protects jackhammer team from fall as they chip away wall of Ruppert Brewery at 91st St. off Third Ave.”

 There’s no sign of the brewery complex today.
 The entire area from 90th Street to 94th Street between Second and Third Avenue consists entirely of modern high rise buildings.

 I’ve found quite a few Ruppert bottles over the years, both tooled crowns and machine made versions of the same export style embossed “Jacob Ruppert Brewer New York” in a small circle at the base of the neck.
-The brewery certainly preferred the export style bottle as evidenced by this 1940 Chicago advertisement, they were still using at that time.
+The brewery certainly preferred the export style bottle, which, as evidenced by this 1940 Chicago advertisement, they were still using at that time.